kimnivore/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+  The main difference between a class-based and functional component is that class components can handle component lifecycle in a special way.
+We should use the functional method for light, stateless components; and the class method for heavy, stateful components.
+Key differences of a class method are: class extends, render method, constructor, event handlers are class method, and using this.state and this.props.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  ~componentWillMount is called at first rendering.
+It is equivalent to useEffect(() => {}, []);
+  ~componentWillUpdate is called after and state or props change and rendering.
+It is equivalent to useEffect(() =>{})

 3. Define stateful logic.

+  Stateful logic is any code that is used to manipulate or create data.
+It is a the code that manipulates state, but is not the state itself.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  The three steps for successful tests are:
+    1. Arrange: setup the react component we are testing
+    2. Act: execute our behavior
+    3. Assert extract the response and check that it is what we expect it to be